Students with Special Educational Needs and Disabilities (SEND)

 What is The Deanery’s approach to teaching students with SEND?

-High-quality teaching is our first step in responding to our students’ needs.
-We will make sure that students have access to a broad and balanced curriculum.
-We will adapt how we teach to suit the way the student works best.
+Quality first teaching is our first step in responding to our students’ needs.
+We make sure that students have access to a broad and balanced curriculum.
+We adapt how we teach to suit the way the student works best.
 At the same time, we work on a case-by case basis to make sure the adaptations we make are meaningful to our students.

 How are adaptations made to the curriculum and the learning environment to support students with SEND?